Melville Monument: Henry Dundas, 1st Viscount Melville

-Dundas was born on 28 April 1742 at Arniston House, Midlothian to one of Scotland's most distinguished legal families.
+Dundas was born on 28 April 1742 at Arniston House, Midlothian, to one of Scotland's most distinguished legal families.
 After studying at the University of Edinburgh and practising as an advocate, he first entered parliament in 1774.
 The following year, Dundas became Lord Advocate and arrogated immense power over Scottish affairs to the office.
 He also took an interest in the welfare of the Highlands, repealing the Disarming Act in 1781 and founding the Highland Society in 1784.
 Having tried to prevent widespread electoral manipulation, he abandoned these efforts and instead used such practices to his own ends.
 By 1796, he had effective control of all but two of Scotland's members of parliament.

-Aligned with the Tories, Dundas gained influence under prime minister, William Pitt and soon became Home Secretary: in this role, he suppressed popular unrest in the wake of the French Revolution.
-In the face of the French Revolutionary Wars, he supported consolidation of the empire and the union of Great Britain with Ireland alongside Catholic emancipation.
+Dundas gained influence under Prime Minister William Pitt the Younger and soon became Home Secretary: in this role, he suppressed popular unrest during the French Revolution.
+After France declared war on Britain in 1793, during the French Revolutionary Wars, he supported consolidation of the empire and the union of Great Britain with Ireland alongside Catholic emancipation.

-In the Commons, Dundas opposed William Wilberforce's legislative efforts to abolish the slave trade immediately.
-Cyril Matheson, writing in 1933, concludes: "the future was against him, and his reputation has suffered in consequence".
-Later historians of the slave trade, including David Brion Davis and Roger Anstey, have shared the assessment of Dundas as a major – but not unique – force in undermining parliamentary efforts in 1792 and 1796 to abolish the slave trade.
-As Pitt's Secretary of State for War, Dundas instructed Sir Adam Williamson, the lieutenant-governor of Jamaica, to sign an agreement with representatives of the French colonists in Saint Domingue, later Haiti, that promised to restore the ancien regime, slavery, and discrimination against mixed-race colonists.
-This move that drew criticism from abolitionists such as Wilberforce and Thomas Clarkson.
+In the Commons, Dundas opposed William Wilberforce's legislative efforts to abolish the slave trade "immediately."
+He proposed a gradual method that would wind down slavery and the slave trade together, with the slave trade ending by 1800, and while he had some support among abolitionists, Wilberforce and other hardliners opposed his plan, and the West Indian slave interests were also against him.
+The hardliners amended his plan to have the slave trade end in 1796, but were thwarted by the House of Lords, who refused to consider it.

 As First Lord of the Admiralty, he led the strengthening of the Royal Navy in the period before the Battle of Trafalgar.
 Having been ennobled as Viscount Melville in 1802, Dundas was impeached for misappropriation of naval funds and tried by the House of Lords.
 Dundas was found not guilty on all charges and re-entered the Privy Council.
 He died in Edinburgh on 27 May 1811.